bnossum/midgetv/README.md

 cycles (for ADDI) and around 40 clock cycles (for shifts of a register by 31).
 Average number of clocks per instruction (CPI) seems to be around 10.
-Unaligned word/hword load/store instructions must be performed in software and is really slow.
-CSR instructions are decoded in microcode, but executed by emulation software, also slow.
-Interrupt response is also slow.
+Unaligned word/hword load/store instructions must be performed in software.
+CSR instructions are decoded in microcode, but executed by emulation software.
 The privilege mode of midgetv is always *machine-mode*.

 ### Overall goals and results